 Top 10 family hotels in Thailand

 Searching for somewhere far-flung and fabulous to take the kids?
-We check into the best family-friendly hotels in Thailand that every parent should know about.
+Thailand's amazing mix of culture, luscious jungle, stunning beaches and delicious cuisine is a match made in heaven for adventure families looking for somewhere unique and unforgettable.
+Don't forget the hotels either - from fun kid's clubs and sparkling pools, to luxurious family-sized rooms, we check into the best family-friendly hotels in Thailand that every parent should know about.

 The scene: With the added benefit of its own private beach at Pai Plong Bay, this five-star resort is reached either by a short tuk-tuk ride from Ao Nang or by speedboat from Nopporathara Pier.
 There’s a good-looking pool complex, PADI dive centre, and 192 effortlessly luxurious ocean-facing and garden-view rooms, suites, and private villas - many of which have pools or Jacuzzis.